GetPageSpeed/nginx-extras-docs/docs/lua/influx.md

 <hr />

-lua-resty-influx - OpenResty client writer for InfluxDB.

-## Status

-This library is in active development and is considered ready for production use.

-## Description

 This library provides an OpenResty interface to write data points to an InfluxDB server via UDP and HTTP interfaces.
 Object-based and buffering per-worker interfaces are provided.

 ## Synopsis